deontet1/deontet1/README.md

 ---

 Welcome.
 I am Deonte.
 I am a PMP certified project manager with a background in operations and leadership.
 I am building real cloud fluency through WGU, hands-on projects, and cloud adjacent work that helps me understand how modern systems operate.
 I am also developing an interest in Agentic AI as I learn more about what is possible beyond traditional coding.
 I enjoy creating systems that make work easier and sharing the journey as I grow.
-Welcome to my space.

 ---